EddyMcNut/uc-intg-onkyo-avr/docs/sensor.md

 ## Sensors

-As from v0.7.1, this integration contains show it's first sensor: current volume.
-The sensor is available for every zone.
+As from v0.7.2, this integration contains the following sensors for *every zone*:
+- Volume
+- Source
+- Audio Input
+- Audio Output
+- Video Input
+- Video Output
+- Output Display

 **Prerequisite: make sure you are using UC Firmware 2.7.1 or higher.**

-After running setup, you can select an extra entity: sensor.
+After running setup, you can select the sensors next to the AVR entity.

+  **the AVR entity has the🎵icon**

   ![](/screenshots/sensor-entity.png)

-That sensor is available to add to the User Interface of your Activities.
+That sensors are available to add to the User Interface of your Activities.

   ![](/screenshots/add-sensor-widget.png)